Rene-Kuhm/opencode-productivity-suite/README.md

 **Transform your development workflow today with OpenCode Productivity Suite!**

-*Built with ❤️ for the OpenCode community*
+*Built with ❤️ for the René kuhm community*